Carpetsoft/Rec-Room-Newer-Auto-Puller/README.md

 This is a newer version of the Auto Puller.

 ## How to use
-Bypass SSL pinning on Rec Room and find the request https://auth.rec.net/connect/token it's when you login and copy the request content
+Bypass SSL pinning on Rec Room and find the request https://auth.rec.net/connect/token it's when you login and copy the request content and put it in the Info.txt